hpapucha/Categories-API/README.md

 - Challenges you faced.
 - Which part you enjoyed working on the most.

-At the end of this lab, after testing is done, we will hear a **five-minute presentation** from each team.
-Each team will go through its `README`, talking through each point.
+At the end of this lab, after testing is done, we will hear a **five-minute presentation** from each student.
+Each student will go through its `README`, talking through each point.
 Be prepared to answer some questions.

 ----